ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Summary of templates storage](images/g020/pve_templates_storage_summary.webp "Summary of templates storage")

-2. Click on the `ISO Images` tab, and you'll see the page of available ISO images:
+2. Click on the `ISO Images` tab to see the page of available ISO images:

     ![ISO images list empty](images/g020/pve_templates_storage_images_list_empty.webp "ISO images list empty")

-    You'll find it empty at this point.
+    It appears empty at this point.

 3. Click on the `Upload` button to raise the dialog below:

     ![ISO image upload dialog](images/g020/pve_templates_storage_iso_upload_dialog.webp "ISO image upload dialog")

     > [!NOTE]
-    > **Ensure having enough free storage available in your Proxmox VE's root filesystem before uploading files**\
+    > **Ensure having enough free storage available in your Proxmox VE's `root` filesystem before uploading files**\
     > Notice the warning about where Proxmox VE temporarily stores the file you upload before moving it to its definitive place.
-The `/var/tmp/` path lays in the root filesystem of your PVE server, so be sure of having enough room in it or the upload will fail.
+The `/var/tmp/` path lays in the `root` filesystem of your PVE server, so be sure of having enough room in it or the upload will fail.

 4. Click on `Select File`, find and select your `debian-13.0.0-amd64-netinst.iso` file in your computer, then click on `Upload`.
 The same dialog will show the upload progress:

     ![ISO image upload dialog in progress](images/g020/pve_templates_storage_iso_upload_dialog_in_progress.webp "ISO image upload dialog in progress")

-    When the upload is finished, Proxmox VE will show you another dialog with the result of the task that moves the ISO file from the `/var/tmp/` PVE system path to the `hdd_templates` storage:
+    When the upload is finished, Proxmox VE shows you another dialog with the result of the task that moves the ISO file from the `/var/tmp/` PVE system path to the `hdd_templates` storage:

     ![ISO image copy data task dialog result OK](images/g020/pve_templates_storage_iso_upload_copy_task_ok.webp "ISO image copy data task dialog result OK")

 5. Close the Task viewer dialog to return to the `ISO Images` page.
-You will see that the list now shows your newly uploaded Debian ISO image:
+See that the list now shows your newly uploaded Debian ISO image:

     ![ISO images list updated](images/g020/pve_templates_storage_images_list_updated.webp "ISO images list updated")

     Notice how the ISO is only identified by its file name.
-Sometimes ISOs don't have detailed names like the one for the Debian distribution, so be sure of giving the ISOs you upload meaningful and unique names to tell them apart.
+Sometimes ISOs do not have detailed names like the one for the Debian distribution.
+In those cases, give the ISOs you upload meaningful and unique names to tell them apart.

 6. Finally, you can check out in the `hdd_templates` storage's `Summary` how much space you have left (`Usage` field):